 3 Compression

 The third and final ingredient is compression.
-Without a compressed combustion chamber the mix isn’t confined or heated to a point where conditions are perfect for ignition and so the starting sequence of ignition, combustion, and power stroke doesn’t happen.
+Without a compressed combustion chamber, the mix isn’t confined or heated to a point where conditions are perfect for ignition, and so the starting sequence of ignition, combustion, and power stroke doesn’t happen.

 Diagnosing ATV Spark & Fuel But No-Start

 Checking spark and gas is among the first checks to make when diagnosing a no-start.
-As said earlier, you are on the correct track, and very shortly we’ll have this figured out.
+As said earlier, you are on the correct track, and very shortly, we’ll have this figured out.

 Before we get knee-deep in diagnosis, let us make some simple checks first, and here’s why.
-As a trained technician with twenty-five years under my belt (and of course been bitten a few times), I like to check a fact is a fact.
+As a trained technician with twenty-five years under my belt (and, of course, been bitten a few times), I like to check a fact is a fact.

 Basic ATV No-Start Checks